-The forum belongs to the St. Paul Pioneer Press and is referenced there now and then since still to this day.
+The forum belongs to the St Paul Pioneer Press and is said to be referenced there every now and then since still to this day.

 Information processing and the butterfly effect

-Was I hearing that song all the time — only without noticing it?
+Was I really hearing that song all the time — only without noticing it?

 Well, yes and no.

-Selective attention and confirmation bias explain what happens, but it doesn’t address just how much information our brains filter out regularly.
+Selective attention and confirmation bias explains what happens, but it doesn’t address just how much information our brains are filtering out on a regular basis.

-We don’t know how much information our subconscious brains register, but it’s likely to be a lot.
+We actually don’t know how much information our subconscious brains are registering, but it’s likely to be a lot.

-And then there are at least two additional mechanisms of significance at play here, too.
+And then there’s at least two additional mechanism of significance at play here, too.

 Subconscious information processing

-First, your brain is likely scanning for many recently discovered novelties simultaneously.
+First, your brain is likely scanning for many recently discovered novelties at the same time.

-Maybe you’ve encountered several hundred potential Baader-Meinhof phenomenons in the last seven days.
-Still, you only come across one or two of these instances again in the coming seven days.
+Maybe you’ve encountered several hundred potential Baader-Meinhof phenomenons in the last seven days, but you only come across one or two of these instances again in the coming seven days.

 The rest of these subconscious interests are then forgotten, so you only remember those instances when the effect kicks in for you.